MichalisPanayides/AmbulanceDecisionGame/data/brentq_timing/README.md

 # Brent's Algorithm timing

-This directory contains experiments looking to understand the effect of the tolerance measures for the Brent algorithm.
-This is used to find the routing strategy of the third player and requires heavy computational effort as the steady state of a MArkov chain needs to be found.
+This directory contains experiments looking to understand the effect of the tolerance measures for Brent's algorithm.
+This is used to find the routing strategy of the third player and requires heavy computational effort as the steady state of a Markov chain needs to be found.

-## Usaga
+## Usage

 To run the experiments: